CSCfi/csc-user-guide/docs/cloud/tutorials/ci_cd_introduction.md

 ## Preparation

 Make sure you have the `oc` command line installed, and that you are logged in.
-Please check the [command line tool installation](../rahti/usage/cli.md) if you need help on that.
+Please check the [command line tool installation](../rahti2/usage/cli.md) if you need help on that.

 ## Quick Start

-We have written a hello world web application and defined the necessary Kubernetes objects to build and deploy it to Rahti.
+We have written a hello world web application and defined the necessary Kubernetes objects to build and deploy it to Rahti 2.
 The following steps will quickly get you started:

 Clone the source repository for the sample application.